littlebits/www-developers/views/endpoints.md

     ]

-## /cloudbits/{bit_id}/output
+## /devices/{device_id}/output
 ### POST

     ? amount
-      | <Int:Range:0-1023>       –––– an absolute value within the DAC range
-      | <IntStr:Range:0-100%> –––– a percentage of the DAC range
-      | <Str:Level>               –––– a labeled 'level' of the DAC range
+      | <Int:Range:0-100>       –––– a percent of the maximum current output
-                                        - Levels: 'active', 'idle' – default: 'active'
+      – default: 100

     ? duration_ms:
       | <Int>                   –––– output will be sustained for given milliseconds
-                                        – if the duration_ms is < 0 it is floored to 0
+                                     – if the duration_ms is `-1` it will last forever or until another output is received by device
       - default: 500